cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/04_debug_ui/index.md

 <AllowUnsafeBlocks>true</AllowUnsafeBlocks>
 ```

+> [!note]
+> Why `unsafe`?
+> The unsafe keyword in C# allows code to work directly with memory addresses (pointers).
+This is generally discouraged for safety reasons, but it's necessary for high-performance libraries.
+The `ImGuiRenderer` uses pointers to efficiently send vertex data to the GPU.

 In order to play around with the new UI tool, we will set up a simple _Hello World_ UI in the main `GameScene`.
 As we experiment with `ImGui`, we will build towards a re-usable debug UI for future shaders.
 To get started, we need to have an instance of `ImGuiRenderer`.
 Similar to how there is a single `static SpriteBatch` , we will create a single `static ImGuiRenderer` to be re-used throughout the game.

 In the `Core.cs` file, add the following property to the `Core` class.